A bill would let Kansas schools shift to online learning, but it may not get far

 Last spring, Kansas lawmakers passed a new law restricting remote learning to no more than 40 hours per year for an individual student.
 The measure was a message to districts: Kids should be in school, in person.

-WICHITA, Kansas (KMUW) — As a growing number of Kansas schools cancel classes because of COVID outbreaks or staff shortages, one lawmaker wants to let districts avoid shutdowns by using online learning.
+WICHITA, Kan.
+(KMUW) — As a growing number of Kansas schools cancel classes because of COVID outbreaks or staff shortages, one lawmaker wants to let districts avoid shutdowns by using online learning.

 Rep. Jarrod Ousley, a Democrat from Merriam, introduced a bill this week that would eliminate a 40-hour-per-year limit on remote learning.